Talkys/BrailleArtify/README.md

 For videos use ./braile -v frame_folder -f fps (the folder must contain only images and they must be in order.
 The fps value can handle non integers like 29.97)

 The -a flag is used to set an audio file.
-It can conly be used in -v format, and must be used with the -d flag to set a delay in ms to sync audio and video
+It can only be used in -v format, and must be used with the -d flag to set a delay in ms to sync audio and video

 The -t flag is used to set a threshold from 0 to 255 and customize contrast.
 The default is 127.